Updated: May 30, 2023

 Step 2: Bank account and NIF

 You must get your NIF number (Tax Identification Number) in Portugal.
-Note that you will need to have a fiscal representative to get a NIF number in Portugal.
-Once you obtain your NIF number, you can then proceed to open your bank account.
-You can get a NIF number and open your bank account remotely with the help of an immigration agent.
+Note that you will need to have a fiscal representative to get an NIF number in Portugal.
+Once you obtain your NIF number, you can then proceed to open your bank account at one of your preferred banks in Portugal.

 Step 3: Make the investment